 - Talk to your pup as much as possible.
 Teach your dog new commands to navigate and keep them safe.

 - Identify their status.
 A vest or collar that clearly states your dog’s vision impairment lets others understand why they might act unusual or confused.
 Also, make sure their microchip & tags are up to date.

 - Look for home hazards.
 Get down on all fours to notice potential sharp edges on tables or other obstacles.
 Use gates to contain your dog if needed.

 - Turn music on in the same place daily.
 Soft noise comforts them and gives a source of location in the house.

 - Use location cues.
 Textured rugs under food bowls can help your pet orient themselves.

 - Play with noisy toys and treat games.
 Focusing on other senses gives your pup the appropriate play stimulation.

 Beyond Blindness In Dogs

 Generally speaking, if your pup has gradually lost her vision and the condition causing it is not painful or affecting her general health, she should cope well.
 Blind dogs can have an excellent quality of life.
-As the causes of vision loss of vast and many can be severe, it is essential to contact your veterinarian as soon as you suspect your pup may be having problems with her sight.
-Learn more about dog eye diseases including conjunctivitis and uveitis, plus find out if dogs can see color.
+As the causes of vision loss are vast and many can be severe, it is essential to contact your veterinarian as soon as you suspect your pup may be having problems with her sight.
+Learn more about dog eye diseases including conjunctivitis and uveitis, plus find out what dogs see and if dogs can see color.
 Check out this article about dog goggles and protective eyewear to learn more.Tagged With: Eyes